JeninSutradhar/znet-scanner/Readme.md

 - **Device Information**: Retrieves and displays IP address, hostname, MAC address, and open ports of discovered devices.
 - **Progress Bar**: Visual representation of the scanning progress.
 - **Logging**: Real-time logging of scan activities and results.
-- **Clear Results**: Option to clear all scan results and logs with a single button click.
 - **Expandable Tree View**: Tree structure view of devices and their details, expandable to show ports and other information.

 ![Screenshot_2024-07-16_17_28_10(1)](https://github.com/user-attachments/assets/d92f5a18-76b7-47a5-809e-21f41568e2ab)